ansible-collections/overview/collection_checklist.md

 * If there are no workflows in the `Actions` tab, ask the collection maintainers how CI is implemented.

 - [ ] passed `ansible-test sanity`
-- [ ] if `test/sanity/ignore*.txt` exists, it MUST not contain error codes listed [here](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst#ci-testing)
+- [ ] if `test/sanity/ignore*.txt` exists, it MUST not contain error codes listed in the [list of errors that must not be ignored](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html#ci-testing)
 - [ ] has CI tests up and running against each of the "major versions" of `ansible-base`/`ansible-core` that the collection supports
 - [ ] all CI tests MUST run against every pull request
 - [ ] all CI tests MUST run regularly (nightly, or at least once per week)